 How to Find Your Credit Card Expiration Date Without Your Card

-To find out your credit card expiration date without your card, you will likely need to call customer service and answer questions proving your identity to receive that information from the representative.
+To find out what your credit card expiration date is without your card, you will likely need to call customer service and answer questions proving your identity to receive that information from the representative.
 Your expiration date usually won’t be listed in your online account or on your account statements.

 There are a few logical reasons why credit card expiration dates exist.
 While they primarily serve to benefit card issuers, a credit card company’s interests aren’t always counter to ours as consumers.